 To communicate the idea that mass incarceration would not have occurred without prejudice, I used typographical treatment: I put statistics and psychological studies about racial prejudice in layers of orange & black text, and made the text layers become legible when a reader places the orange PVC film provided with the book over an open page.
 The orange PVC film signifies prejudice, emphasizing that the high incarceration rate has resulted from Americans' unwillingness to recognize the impact of their attitudes.

-To communicate the complexity and opacity of the problem, I used several text layers with semi-transparent vellum paper.
+To communicate the complexity of the problem, I used several text layers with semi-transparent vellum paper.
 The book speaks Americans' refusal to see our fault in the social problems we face today, instead of blaming others for the outcomes of our own prejudice.

 Type III | CMU | Advisor: Prof. Kristin Hughes (Fall 2013)